Fighting against POLLUTION to Save Environment

 INTRODUCTION

 Increased domestic use of detergents has created a lot of problems in the sewer system.
-Linear alkyl benzene sulphonates (LAS) have replaced the branched alkyl benzene sulphonates due to their grater biodegradability.
+Linear alkyl benzene sulphonates (LAS) have replaced the branched alkyl benzene sulphonates due to their greater biodegradability.
 Alpha-olefin sulphonates (AOS) have also been introduced.
-Besides above active matters, commercially available detergents contain large number of other additions, largely inorganics viz. phosphates.
-Some premier detergents now contain enzymes (detergent alkylates), bleaching/ oxidising agents.
+Besides above active matters, commercially available detergents contain a large number of other additions, largely inorganics viz. phosphates.
+Some premier detergents now contain enzymes (detergent alkylates), bleaching/oxidising agents.
 These represent increased pollutional load on the eco-system.

 The OECD-301 B (modified sturm test) deals with total carbon content in a detergent formulation.
 Test organisms are inoculated into a chemically defined microbial growth medium containing the test sample.
 CO2 evolved is measured and compared with the theoretical amount of carbon dioxide, to indicate degree of biodegradation.

-In India, the OECD-301 B test was first carried out by the Industrial Toxicology Reserch Centre (ITRC), Lucknow, in 1980 to test biodegradability of linear alkyl benzyne sulphonates (LAS).
-At the Maharashtra pollution Control Board's Central Laboratory, Mumbai, experiments were carried out, in 1993-94 , to study biodegradability of detergents.
+In India, the OECD-301 B test was first carried out by the Industrial Toxicology Research Centre (ITRC), Lucknow, in 1980 to test biodegradability of linear alkyl benzene sulphonates (LAS).
+At the Maharashtra Pollution Control Board's Central Laboratory, Mumbai, experiments were carried out, in 1993-94, to study biodegradability of detergents.
 This included both detergent raw materials and products based on LAS and AOS.

-Linear alkyl benzene sulphonates (LAS) are the major active matters in commercially availabble detergents.
+Linear alkyl benzene sulphonates (LAS) are the major active matters in commercially available detergents.
 Their degradation pathway and the bacterial response for the degradation are discussed below.

 Possible metabolic pathways by which micro-organisms degrade and mineralise LAS have been described.
 However, knowledge of the pathways is still incomplete because LAS does not have a single unique molecular structure.
-It consists of at least four homologous (C10 to C13), each of which is present as four or m ore isomers depending on the position of the sulphopheny1 group on alkyl chain (1).
+It consists of at least four homologues (C10 to C13), each of which is present as four or more isomers depending on the position of the sulphophenyl group on the alkyl chain.

-In the degradative pathway the alkyl chain is first attacked by woxidation of one terminal C atom, forming a sulphonyl alkonoic acid via - CH2OH and - CHO.
+In the degradative pathway, the alkyl chain is first attacked by ω-oxidation of one terminal C atom, forming a sulphonyl alkanoic acid via -CH2OH and -CHO.
 The C atom attacked is the one farthest from the phenyl group.

-The carboxylic acid formed is then converted by B-oxidation to another sulphophenyl mono alkanoic acid containing two fewer C atoms than the original molecule, producing acetic acid or derivative in the process.
-It was thought that a-oxidation also occurs to form a sulphophenyl mono alkanoic acid containing only one fewer C atom.
+The carboxylic acid formed is then converted by β-oxidation to another sulphophenyl mono alkanoic acid containing two fewer C atoms than the original molecule, producing acetic acid or derivative in the process.
+It was thought that α-oxidation also occurs to form a sulphophenyl mono alkanoic acid containing only one fewer C atom.
 However, this is a very rare reaction.
-The process of B-oxidation continues producing mono carboxylic acids of lower molecular weight.
+The process of β-oxidation continues producing mono carboxylic acids of lower molecular weight.

-At this state, tlie ring is cleaved by meta breakdown of catechol.
+At this stage, the ring is cleaved by meta breakdown of catechol.

-Final product is S04, produced either by enzymatic auto-oxidation of the released sulphite or by catalytic oxidation by metals, such as cobalt (Fig. 1) (2).
-Metabolic intermediates are formed during degradation of LAS isomers by Pseudomonas sp. as follows (2):
+The final product is SO4, produced either by enzymatic auto-oxidation of the released sulphite or by catalytic oxidation by metals, such as cobalt.
+Metabolic intermediates are formed during degradation of LAS isomers by Pseudomonas sp. as follows:

 2 PSP - C11 4 PSP - Valeric acid -